 Clonazepam is a benzodiazepine commonly prescribed to treat panic attacks, anxiety disorders, restless leg syndrome, epilepsy, insomnia, and other mental health issues.1 Physical dependency and addiction can develop in as little as two weeks of taking the drug regularly, and many people become addicted unintentionally.

 Not only is clonazepam used to treat legitimate medical issues, it is also used recreationally either for its feelings of euphoric calm or in combination with other drugs in order to increase their effects.
 Regardless of why clonazepam is used, it can be difficult to discontinue use of the drug for both physical and psychological reasons.
 It is crucial to seek professional help and support before attempting to stop taking clonazepam.

 Clonazepam Addiction Withdrawal

-If stopped suddenly with no treatment, clonazepam withdrawal can be dangerous and potentially even deadly.
+If stopped suddenly with no treatment, clonazepam withdrawal can be dangerous and even deadly.
 Intense seizures can happen without warning, in addition to confusion and delirium which can have devastating results if someone is alone.
-Additional withdrawal symptoms can include the following problems:
+Some additional clonazepam withdrawal symptoms include the following: